pattiphilippe/security/02 Rainbow/readme.md

 * build the project with command `make build`.
 * generate the rainbow table with command `build/generateRT numberOfHead numberOfReduce`,
 * generate the rainbow table with command `build/crackRT`.

+## Important note
+The constraints of the homework are :
+* passwords of length 6 to 8,
+* alphanumeric passwords,
+* 75% success rate,
+* size of RT 12Gib or lower,
+* 50.000 reduces (indicated in the course),
+* the hashes to crack are probably generated with [rainbow::mass_generate](@ref rainbow::generate_passwd), which mean there is 33% of chance to get a password of size 6, 7 or 8.

+The util to [generate the passwords](@ref rainbow::generate_passwd), provided by the teachers, generate alphanumerical passwords, lower and uppercase.
+The point is that we can't build a table smaller than 12Gib which reach 75% success rate.
+Here is why :
+* each row take at least 8*2 = 16 byte (at least because the DB hold some informations),
+* an 12Gib table can hold 12.884.901.888/16 = 805.306.368 rows,
+* with 805.306.368 rows, 50.000 reduce, a password of lenght 8, and 62 possible values for each char of the password, you can expect a success rate lower than 20% (according to the formula 3, page 6, of [this work](https://lasecwww.epfl.ch/pub/lasec/doc/Oech03.pdf)),
+* but we need at least 25% of success to get 75% of global success (`(100+100+25)/3`)

+> Due to these problems, we decided to work with the same constraints, except for the alphanumerical password.
+We will use alphanumerical **lower case** password only

 ## Know bugs
 None.